Tony Cucolo: Career as general officer

 Assistant Division Commander for the 10th Mountain Division, Fort Drum, New York.
 While in this capacity, he deployed to Afghanistan for Operation Enduring Freedom and served as Deputy Commanding General, CJTF-180, during the 10th Mountain Division's service there in 2003–2004.

 Cucolo's other Joint assignments include duty with the Joint Staff at the Pentagon from July 2001 to July 2003, with service in the Strategy and Policy Directorate (J5), Chief of the Future Operations Group in the Operations Directorate (J3) immediately after 9/11, and then Chief of European and NATO Policy, J5.
 His most recent joint assignment was as Director, Joint Center for Operational Analysis, US Joint Forces Command, from September 2004 through May 2006.
 In that time, Cucolo deployed to Iraq and Afghanistan multiple times, embedding in joint operational headquarters there, as well as duty with JTF-Katrina to develop the lessons learned from civil support operations in the U.S. Gulf Coast region.
 Cucolo's next assignment was a two-year tour in the Pentagon as the Chief of Public Affairs for the United States Army.
 On 14 July 2008, Cucolo took over command of the 3rd Infantry Division, leading them to their fourth deployment to Iraq.

+While deployed to Iraq as Commanding General of the 3rd ID, Cucolo implemented a controversial order for soldiers of Multi-National Force-North on 4 November 2009.
+This new policy prohibited "becoming nondeployable for reasons within the control of the soldier," including "becoming pregnant or impregnating a soldier, while assigned to the Task Force Marne AOR, resulting in the redeployment of the pregnant soldier."
+Cucolo made the rule part of General Order No. 1.
+While violation of any rules in the general order could lead to court-martial, Cucolo insisted that he never intended such a drastic punishment for pregnancy.
+That section of General Order Number 1 was rescinded by GEN Ray Odierno, effective 1 January 2010.

 On 15 April 2011, after 33 months as the Division Commander, Cucolo passed command of the 3rd Infantry Division to Robert B. "Abe" Abrams.
 Cucolo then spent a year in the Pentagon as the Director of Force Development, G-8, on the Army Staff, and was co-chair of the $35B equipment program execution group, the Army equipment budget for everything from rifles and uniforms to tanks and multi-year helicopter programs.

 In June 2012 Cucolo assumed command of the Army War College at Carlisle Barracks Pennsylvania.

 In March 2014 William E. Rapp was announced as Cucolo's successor, and in June 2014 Cucolo relinquished command and retired to Texas, transitioning from the service in September 2014.